Argorant

 Often evaluated by teams that want to capture prospects from browser workflows and move them into existing outbound systems.
 Compare data depth, export limits, and CRM behavior.

 A lighter alternative for contact lookup and basic prospecting.
-Credit rules, phone/email split, and data freshness should be tested on your own account sample.
+Test credit rules, phone/email split, and data freshness on your own account sample.

 Narrower than Apollo and usually not a sales engagement replacement.
 Useful when email discovery and verification matter more than sequences or a full prospecting workspace.